 Journalists coming to cover Pope Frances' visit to Cuba in September received a written warning from the Cuban government to leave their drones at home.

-But this year a group of Cuban techies who for years had been building their own aircraft, were granted the first permission to fly drones throughout the island to help promote Cuba's growing tourism industry.
+But a group of Cuban techies who for years had been building their own aircraft, were granted the first permission to fly drones throughout the island to help promote Cuba's growing tourism industry.